-I have been homebound for many years, and for almost all of them I had no idea that there were programs out there that could help.
-If you are housebound, or bedridden, or have difficulty leaving your home, please take a look and see if there is there is something out there for you.
+Many of us who are homebound have never been told there are resources or help available.
+If you are housebound, or bedridden, or have difficulty leaving your home, we hope something on this page may be helpful for you.
 You do not need to be on disability to apply for most of these programs.

-Many areas have meals-on-wheels or similar programs that deliver meals to you.
-These programs will often be free or low cost.
+Many areas have meals-on-wheels or similar programs that deliver low cost meals to you.
 Even if the program says it is for Seniors, you should still call them.
-Sometimes they will deliver to younger people with disabilities.
+Sometimes they will also help younger people with disabilities.
 Contact meals on wheels or your local area agency on aging to see if there is a program in your area.

 Home Nurses & Doctors